uptoratlen/gsArchivPDFDownloader/README.md

 ## Remarks
 Since v0.1/v.0.8.0 some parts are changed.
 Mostly to new error or requested enhancements.
-Not sure how many this script used, but as long as I will use it I will update the program with error fixes and enhancements.
+Not sure how much this script is used, but as long as I will use it I will update the program with error fixes and enhancements.

 ## FAQ
 * Will it always work?
   No, it depends on the webpage.
-In case the fields are renamed it will not work anymore.
+In case the fields are renamed, it will not work anymore.
 Taking in account that the basic function will stay the same, editing the names should not be a big issue.
   See change caused by April 2022.

-* It not even download a single bit.
+* It does not even download a single bit.
   Did you edit the gs.json?
-Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-) Send me the logfile via GitHub (of course the credentials are blurred in the file)
+Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-) Send me the logfile via GitHub (of course, the credentials are blurred in the file)

 * It will only download a fraction of the edition like a sample.
   You may not enter in gs.json the right credentials

-* Hell, why you use simple sleeps?
+* Hell, why do you use simple sleep?
   ...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.
 And I tried some limited conditional waits...

-* After some successful downloads the job stopped, what is this?
+* After some successful downloads, the job stopped, what is this?
   I assume this is caused by a timeout, which is not caught.
-Just restart the job, it will start from the beginning, but skips all already downloaded pdf.  the log may report these editions and you should try a rerun with the same command.
-This may overcome the issue by it self.
+Restart the job, it will start from the beginning, but skips all already downloaded PDF.  the log may report these editions, and you should try a rerun with the same command.
+This may overcome the issue by itself.

-  And since 2024 GS added a spam protection on the login - so do not over extend the script.
+* Since 2024, GS added spam protection on the login - so do not extend the script.

 * You mixed German and English in the logging?
   Yes, as I said it was more a one timer.
 In case I got some time I may convert all to one language.